gdesrosiers/TEST-mass.gov-KB/mass.gov-style/how-to-write-for-mass.gov.md

 > _**Active voice:**_ _You must submit the request form to the approving official._

 The active voice sentence focuses on the person who will submit the form.
-This person is entirely absent from the passive voice sentence!
+This person is entirely absent from the passive voice sentence.
 That feels impersonal — and can be confusing, too.

 _Example 2:_